 HPV is a common virus that is spread through sexual contact.
-There are many different types of HPV, and many do not cause problems.
-However, certain types of HPV can lead to:
+There are several types of HPV.
+Many of the types do not cause problems.
+Some types of HPV can lead to:

-Two vaccines (called Gardasil and Cervarix) are approved:
+Two vaccines called HPV2 (Cervarix) and HPV4 (Gardasil) are approved:

 WHO SHOULD GET THIS VACCINE